Case Study 4A - Contaminants from secondary fertilisers

 • Exposure assessment

-• Suction cups to study CEC movement towards groundwaters
+• Suction cups to study CEC movement with pore water towards groundwater

 Species